Casey Hansen

 Casey Hansen (born February 2, 1985) is an American former football quarterback.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2008.
 He played college football at Norfolk State as the starting quarterback in 2006 and 2007.

 Hansen also played for the Spokane Shock of the Arena Football League.

-Early years
+Early life

 Hansen attended Norco High School in Norco, California and was a student and a letterman in football and baseball.

 Professional career

 Hansen was signed by the Philadelphia Eagles as an undrafted free agent in 2008.
 He was released prior to training camp.
 In his rookie season, with the ArenaCup-winning Spokane Shock, he played in 11 games and had a quarterback rating of 141.02.
 Hansen threw for 447 and thirteen touchdowns for the Shock in 2011.